-Prior to any repair work on the machine and its drives, secure the machine against unintentional switching-on.
-Pull out the main plug in order to do this.
+Prior to any repair works on the machine and its drives, secure the machine against unintentional switching-on.
+Pull out the mains plug in order to do this.
 Store the plug near the machine to avoid accidents.

-7.4 Regular Wear Parts
+7.4 Wear Parts

-Regular wear parts consist of the Morflex Coupler.
+Regular wear parts consist of the Morflex coupler.

-To replace a worn or damaged Morflex Coupler perform the following:
+To replace a worn or damaged Morflex coupler perform the following:

-- 1. Remove 1⁄2 inch-20 bolts from drive plate using a 1⁄2 inch impact wrench and 3⁄4 inch socket. - 2.
-Use pry tool to remove assembly from drive plate. - 3.
-Remove 1⁄2 inch-20 bolts from tool plate using a 1⁄2 inch impact wrench and 3⁄4 inch socket. - 4.
-Use pry tool to remove coupler from tool plate. - 5.
-Replace with new coupler. - 6.
-Replace bolts through new coupler and into tool plate tighten with impact wrench. - 7.
-Place tool plate assembly onto drive plate with bolts tighten with impact wrench.
+Remove 1⁄2"-20 bolts from drive plate using a 1⁄2" impact wrench and 3⁄4" socket.
+Use pry tool to remove assembly from drive plate.
+Remove 1⁄2"-20 bolts from tool plate using a 1⁄2" impact wrench and 3⁄4" socket.
+Use pry tool to remove coupler from tool plate.
+Replace with new coupler.
+Replace bolts through new coupler and into tool plate\ tighten with impact wrench.
+Place tool plate assembly onto drive plate with bolts\ tighten with impact wrench.

-When replacing bolts, be sure to hand start bolts BEFORE using impact wrench to tighten down.
+\ When replacing bolts, be sure to hand start bolts BEFORE using impact wrench to tighten down.
 This minimizes the risk of stripping the threads by tightening an unseated bolt.